UPS Scam Email: Don’t Let a “Delivery Problem” Empty Your Wallet

 How a UPS scam email usually starts

-Most UPS scams follow a familiar script: something is “wrong,” time is “running out,” and we need to click a link right now.
-The FTC has repeatedly warned about fake shipping notifications, especially around delivery problems that push links and payment requests.
+Most UPS scams follow a familiar script: something is “wrong,” time is “running out,” click this link now.
+The FTC has repeatedly warned about fake shipping notifications that push links and payment requests.

 The fake UPS delivery alert that uses fake tracking numbers

-A classic fake UPS message says your delivery is stuck, then drops fake tracking numbers or a fake tracking number that “looks official.”
-It may claim a delivery scheduled window will be missed unless you pay a small delivery fee or “confirm details.”
-That’s where the trap is, because the next click often leads to fake UPS websites or other fraudulent websites built to collect payment info and personal information.
+A classic fake message says your delivery is stuck and drops an official-looking tracking number.
+It may claim you’ll miss a delivery window unless you pay a small “fee” or “confirm details”, and that next click usually leads to a fake UPS site built to harvest payment and personal information.

-What makes it convincing is the timing.
-If we recently ordered something, we’re already expecting updates, so the scam blends into normal life.
-And if we didn’t order anything, the message still triggers anxiety because nobody wants random deliveries tied to their name or home address.
+What makes it convincing is timing.
+If you recently ordered something, you’re already expecting updates, so the scam blends in.
+And if you didn’t order anything, it still triggers anxiety, nobody wants a random delivery tied to their name and address.

 The UPS text scam version: suspicious text messages with a malicious link

-The FTC reported that losses to scams that start with texts hit $470 million in 2024, and fake package delivery problems were the most commonly reported text scam.
+The FTC reported that losses to text-based scams hit $470 million in 2024, with fake package-delivery problems the single most-reported text scam.

 Why these UPS scam messages work so often

-Here’s the uncomfortable truth: scammers rely on normal human reactions.
-Not hacking skills.
-Not fancy tech.
-Just pressure and distraction.
+The uncomfortable truth: scammers rely on normal human reactions, not hacking skills, just pressure and distraction.

 They create a sense of urgency and a false sense of risk